Matthew-Yinuo/Char/README.md

 # MNIST Character Recognition using Keras and Theanos
 ## Introduction
-The steps for the assignment are commented in the python file.

-I'm going to use Keras with Theanos to sort MNIST handwritten dataset.
+Keras with Theanos is used to sort MNIST handwritten dataset.

 ### MNIST Dataset
 This dataset was constructed from a number of scanned document datasets availabe from the National Institute of Standards and Technology (NIST).
 These images were normalized in size and centered.
 Each image is in a 28x28 square (784 pixels).
 60,000 images were used to train a model and 10,000 were used to test it.
 Excellent results achieve a prediction error of 1%.
 State-of-the-art results are approximately 0.2% which could be achieved with a large convolutional neural network.

 ## Starting model
-We'll start with a simplest model possible to expose any parts that can be improved To do a multilayer perceptron model, we flatten our 28 by 28 pixel images into a single 784 length vector for each image.
+We'll start with the simplest model possible to expose any parts that can be improved To do a multilayer perceptron model, we flatten our 28 by 28 pixel images into a single 784 length vector for each image.
 Normalize the values from 0-255 to 0-1 to make things easier on our neural network.
 Finally, we change the categories 1-9 into a binary matrix.